YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 the formal syntax and (informal) semantics of all features of the core language.
 Almost for each feature that I learnt from Part I, I would go to this chapter to read about the underlying formal syntax and semantics.
-The interesting observation is that when I leanrt a natural language, e.g., English or Russian, it feels sufficient to learn mainly by memorizing examples, and very little (perhaps < 5%) of the time was spent on the grammar; however when learning a formal (or computer programming)language, a deeper sense of certainty could not be
+The interesting observation is that when I learnt a natural language, e.g., English or Russian, it feels sufficient to learn mainly by memorizing examples, and very little (perhaps < 5%) of the time was spent on the grammar; however when learning a formal (or computer programming)language, a deeper sense of certainty could not be